Trevor Yeung. Courtesy the artist. Photo: South Ho.

-It came from the artist's 'Sleepy Bed' series, an ongoing photography project he started in 2010 which comprises dimly lit images of individual men sleeping.
-The series suggests a familiarity between the photographer and the subjects, when in fact they are clandestine shots that the artist took of men he shared hostel rooms with.
-They embody voyeurism at its most blatant; they are images of stolen intimacy which suggest both a longing for, and a fear of interaction.
-The work I saw in Lim's collection has ink-stained wood and engraved glass across its surface, partially covering the shadowy male figure; it is a reminder that in this work the body presents itself as an object, and any sense of intimacy is unilateral.
+It came from the artist's 'Sleepy Bed' series (2010–ongoing), comprising dimly lit images of individual men sleeping.
+The series suggests a familiarity between the photographer and his subjects, when in fact they are clandestine shots that the artist took of men he shared hostel rooms with.
+They embody voyeurism at its most blatant; they are images of stolen intimacy, which suggest both a longing for and a fear of interaction.
+The work in Lim's collection has ink-stained wood and engraved glass across its surface, partially covering the shadowy male figure.
+It is a reminder that, in this work, the body presents itself as an object, and any sense of intimacy is unilateral.

 Yeung is a consummate observer of humans.
 In discussing the 'Sleepy Bed' series, he speaks of how emotionally secure people sleep with their body open, often with covers thrown back, while he himself feels less sure, sleeping fully dressed with the covers pulled tight.
-The series was presented at Art Basel in Hong Kong in 2015 in a solo exhibition at the booth of Blindspot Gallery.
-The exhibition, entitled Garden Cruising: It's not that easy being green, was selected as a standout presentation and Yeung was subsequently announced as one of the three shortlisted artists in the BMW Art Journey Award.
+The series was presented at Art Basel Hong Kong 2015 in a solo exhibition with Blindspot Gallery.
+Garden Cruising: It's not that easy being green was selected as a standout presentation and Yeung was subsequently shortlisted for the BMW Art Journey Award.

-Works from the 'Sleepy Bed' series were presented on the three walls of the booth, but in order to see them properly, fairgoers were required to weave through plants that formed a permeable barrier at the front of the booth.
+Inside the booth, works from the 'Sleepy Bed' series were presented along three walls, but to see them properly, fairgoers had to weave through a permeable barrier of plants at the entrance.
 Yeung designed the arrangement having observed systems of visitor interaction at previous iterations of the fair.
-Characteristic of his work, the presentation explored a system of control insofar as his layout was intended to dissuade those less curious viewers from entering it.
+Characteristic of his work, the presentation explored a system of control insofar as his layout intended to dissuade those less curious viewers from entering.

-An exploration of our social structures and the use of plants in Yeung's work is not unusual; he often uses vegetation and other living or natural forms as a pretext for describing human processes, systems and relations.
-For the 10th Shanghai Biennale (23 November 2014 - 31 March 2015), he presented Maracujá Road (2014), which consists of an elaborate bamboo and metal pergola-type structure situated above 80 potted passionfruit plants.
+This exploration of social structures and use of plants in Yeung's work is not unusual; he often uses vegetation and other living or natural forms as a pretext to describe human processes, systems, and relations.
+For the 10th Shanghai Biennale in 2015, he presented Maracujá Road (2014), which consists of an elaborate bamboo and metal pergola-type structure situated above 80 potted passionfruit plants.
 The structure above the plants suggests an ultimate aspiration for their growth, yet an impossible one as they will never grow high enough.
-Catherine Shaw, writing for Wallpaper*, describes it as the standout work of the Biennale, and 'a striking metaphor of modern life'.
+Catherine Shaw, writing for Wallpaper, describes it as the standout work of the Biennale, and 'a striking metaphor of modern life'.

-In this interview, Yeung speaks about his background as an immigrant to Hong Kong and about the ideas underlying his work.
-He also discusses a recent exhibition at 4A Centre for Contemporary Asian Art in Sydney, entitled Sea Pearl White Cloud (30 July–24 September 2016).
-The show at 4A was the second stage of a project that was first presented at the Observation Society in Guangzhou, one of China's leading non-profit art spaces, from 2 June–24 July 2016.
+In this interview, Yeung speaks about his background as an immigrant to Hong Kong and the ideas underlying his work.
+He also discusses his 2016 exhibition at 4A Centre for Contemporary Asian Art in Sydney, Sea Pearl White Cloud.
+The show at 4A was the second stage of a project that was first presented at the Observation Society in Guangzhou, one of China's leading non-profit art spaces.

 TYI was born in Mainland China, and I moved to Hong Kong when I was very young.
-But we always travelled back to China.
-Every summer we spent in China (with my grandfather, or close to my father's restaurants).
-My grandparents were in a village; it wasn't fully developed.
+But we always travelled back to China where we spent very summer with my grandfather, or close to my father's restaurants.
+My grandparents were in a village that wasn't fully developed.

 ADAnd [laughs] ... where are we going with this?

 When I moved to university, I started to collect plants and found they were easier to handle.
-I was at [Hong Kong] Baptist University.
-It was good because they didn't require students to pick a major, so I could choose what I wanted to focus on.
+Hong Kong Baptist University was good because they didn't require students to pick a major, so I could choose what I wanted to focus on.
 At this point, I started to include plants in my work.

-In the past, I have tried to work with animals, but I don't really have the necessary understanding of how to look after them.
-I worked with koi.
-I wanted to work in relation to the movement of fish, but the fish would die.
+In the past, I have tried to work with animals, but didn't know how to look after them.
+I worked with koi and wanted to work in relation to the movement of fish, but the fish would die.
 When you work with animals, you have to be very sensitive to moral issues.

-TYI felt I started to find my own voice when I did my final year project.
-For that project I worked with visually impaired people.
+TYI started to find my voice when I did my final year project for which I worked with five visually impaired people.
 It was part of the Baptist University's course work.

 ADTell me about the work you created.

 The work related to my own fear of losing my sight.
-I wanted to trigger some thoughts about this in the audience.
+I wanted to trigger some thoughts about this in audiences.

 ADWho were you most influenced by at that moment, and in relation to that work?

-My room then was very small (about 3m x 4m).
-I shared the bedroom with my sister.
-My sister is very kind; she allowed me to have the fish.
+My room then was very small (about 3 x 4 metres).
+I shared the bedroom with my sister who is very kind; she allowed me to have the fish.
 The sound of the fish tanks made it easier for me to sleep.
-Different people have different ways of relief, for me it is the fish tanks.
+Different people have different ways of relief—for me, it is the fish tanks.

-When Cosmin [Costinas] and Anthony [Yung] asked me to be in the exhibition, they said they wanted to talk about 'shame'.
-They wanted me to talk about experiences of being ashamed.
-I have had an experience of 'shame'.
+When Cosmin [Costinas] and Anthony [Yung] asked me to be in the exhibition, they said they wanted to talk about shame.
+I have had an experience of shame.
 I was ashamed about my identity.
 I was ashamed about being an immigrant to Hong Kong, ashamed I didn't belong to Hong Kong.
-But I was lucky because I came when I was in kindergarten, so I felt okay.
-I was lucky because I knew English and Cantonese.
-But some people come when they are in primary school, so they are behind in English and Cantonese.
+But I was lucky because I came when I was in kindergarten and knew English and Cantonese.
+But some people come when they are in primary school, so they are behind in both.
 And so it is easy to identify them, and people in my class teased them about their accent.

-When the children were teased in my class, I didn't say anything and I felt ashamed because of this.
+When the children were teased in my class, I didn't say anything.
 I didn't stand-up to the people teasing the immigrants.
 I was scared that I would get teased too.
 I didn't acknowledge that I was the same as them.
 My parents told me it was just a mistake that I was born in Mainland China; it was because I was born prematurely.
-So I felt it made me different from the other immigrants.
 I felt that while I didn't belong to Hong Kong, I also wasn't an immigrant.
 I was confused about who I was.

-There is one way for people to know I was born in Mainland China, my identity card: the first letter of every identity card shows whether a person is born in Hong Kong or elsewhere.
-So every time I had to show my card or full-out a form, I was very worried people would see that I wasn't born in Hong Kong.
+There is one way for people to know I was born in Mainland China: my identity card.
+The first letter of every identity card shows whether a person is born in Hong Kong or elsewhere.
+So every time I had to show my card or fill-out a form, I was very worried people would see that I wasn't born in Hong Kong.

 ADI saw the work.
-It consisted of a chamber-like space that was created using fish tanksaquariums.
-One could crouch down and enter a small enclosed space, and once in the space, one was surrounded by fish tanks and hidden from the world outside.
+It consisted of a chamber-like space that was created using aquariums.
+One could crouch down and enter the enclosed space and once inside one was surrounded by the aquariums and hidden from the world.

 But of course, not everyone had the same experience.
 Another friend came to the exhibition.
 She finds social events very hard.
 She stayed inside the chamber for a while.
 It was a place to hide.

 ADYou talked about control before.
-To what extent is your work about trying to control the audience?
+To what extent is your work about trying to control audiences?

-TYI know I cannot control the audience, but I try.
-I try and direct them towards a particular experience.
-You know it is like a Chinese garden, or a shopping mall in Hong Kong.
+TYI know I cannot control audiences, but I try and direct them towards a particular experience.
+It's like a Chinese garden, or a shopping mall in Hong Kong.
 There are lots of hidden messages that force you to follow a particular path.
-Exhibitions are like this, they are trying to direct you.
+Exhibitions are like this; they try to direct you.

-ADYou were one of the three shortlisted artists in the BMW Art Journey award with your solo exhibition Garden Cruising: It's not that easy being green, which was presented at Art Basel in Hong Kong in 2015.
-That exhibition seemed to me to be very much about exploring the system of viewing.
+ADYour solo exhibition Garden Cruising: It's not that easy being green at Art Basel Hong Kong in 2015 seemed to be very much about exploring the system of viewing.
+What inspired this?

-I wanted to design my installation to draw some people in, and filter others out.
-I didn't want those people who were not curious to come in.
+I wanted to design my installation to filter out people who were not curious to come in.
 I used plants as a barrier that people had to pass around.
 Before this booth, I had a work in the Shanghai Biennale and had the chance to visit the [Yuyuan Garden].
 I was very moved by how Chinese gardens deal with space.
-In these gardens, there are points created which force you to stop and stay.
+In these gardens, there are points created that force you to stop and stay.
 I was influenced by this.

 This exhibition was about observing both the artwork and the space.
-This was my first attempt at trying to control the audience.
+This was my first attempt at trying to control audiences.
 This was a particular setting whereby I wanted people to follow a particular route.

-ADAt Art Basel, you showed works from your 'Sleepy Bed' series, in which you photographed people with whom you were sharing hostel rooms while they were sleeping.
+ADAt Art Basel, you showed works from your 'Sleepy Bed' series, in which you photographed people with whom you shared hostel rooms while they were sleeping.
 Tell me about creating these works.

 ADDid you gain the permission to take the images you took?